alphagov/govuk-developer-docs/source/manual/alerts/logs-are-not-being-received-from-the-cdn.html.md

 ---

-Sometimes, we stop receiving either GOV.UK or Bouncer logs from Fastly to `logs-cdn-1.management`.
+Sometimes, we stop receiving either GOV.UK or Bouncer logs from Fastly to `monitoring-1.management`.
 We run Rsyslog on this machine, and Fastly send us logs using Syslog on their side to a port we have previously specified.

-Firstly, look at how old and how large `/mnt/logs_cdn/cdn-govuk.log` or `/mnt/logs_cdn/cdn-bouncer.log` is.
-In GOV.UK's case, the file should be created early in the morning each day, and the file size should be positive and greater than 0 bytes.
-At the end of each day, a file is created for the following day, the previous day's file is gzipped up.
+Firstly, look at how old and how large `/var/log/cdn/cdn-govuk.log` or `/var/log/cdn/cdn-bouncer.log` is.
+In GOV.UK's case, the file should be created each hour, and the file size should be positive and greater than 0 bytes.
+These log files rotate once per hour, with the previous hour gzipped up.
-Bouncer's logs rotate once per hour.

 To fix, try (in order):